diegofps/mell/README.md

 # Only clean the output folder
 mell --clean --do nothing

-# Only generate files from templates
+# Only generate files from the templates folder
 mell --do templates en

 # Specify a different style folder.
 This will make mell use the folders templates, assets, generators, migrations, and statics that are inside this style.